-I wonder then how can I, as an individual Christian and a church leader, encourage and equip those good at being men to become good men, when some are “nones” and some are “dones”?
+I wonder then how can I, as an individual Christian and a community leader, encourage and equip those good at being men to become good men, when some are “nones” and some are “dones”?
 In other words, how can I encourage faith in Jesus among males without any prior spiritual or religious convictions, on the one hand, and equip those no longer connected and committed to a local church on the other?
 How can I partner with both types of men, partnering with them as intrapreneurs so as to impact their neighbourhoods positively?

 Growing up, I was a none who became a Christian because God the Father gave me hope.
 Yet currently I am myself at risk for becoming a done because of my journey with the Church.
 Nevertheless, I have refined my calling and remain convinced of my faith in Jesus and my commitment to a Christian lifestyle because God is my Father; Jesus is my brother, who accepts me as a friend; and, the Holy Spirit is my mentor.

 The following video will give you a good sense of how I came to have faith in Jesus, and committed to a Christian lifestyle, since I was not born nor raised in a Christian family:

 As you can see, my upbringing was not something I would wish anyone to have to endure.
-Plus, I am not your typical Christian nor church leader.
+Plus, I am not your typical Christian nor community leader.
 I do not spend my days in an ivory tower, which is surprising, I know, given I have been in ministry for 25+ years across 6 denominations.
 My faith is real and honest and I too struggle to live a Christian lifestyle in a world gone mad and churches that appear irrelevant.

 So, have a wander around my posts and pages.
-Please leave a question or a comment below or contact me directly.
+Please leave a question or a comment below or even contact me directly.
 You can also find me on the top social media channels too!